1991 Lamborghini LM002

 More details

-Originally designed for the Italian army, the LM002 evolved from earlier prototypes, including the Cheetah and LM001.
-Lamborghini reworked the design, placing the engine up front to fix handling issues, and by 1986, the LM002 made its debut at the Brussels Auto Show, immediately earning the "Rambo Lambo" nickname.
-While it never saw action in the military, it became a civilian luxury truck with full leather interiors, air conditioning, and even roof-mounted premium audio controls.
+Originally conceived for military use, the LM002 evolved from the rear-engine Cheetah and LM001 prototypes.
+Lamborghini re-engineered the chassis, moved the engine to the front, and debuted the final design at the 1986 Brussels Auto Show.
+Though it never saw combat, the LM002 offered civilian luxuries like full leather interiors, air conditioning, and roof-mounted audio controls.

-Originally designed for the Italian army, the LM002 evolved from earlier prototypes, including the Cheetah and LM001.
-Lamborghini reworked the design, placing the engine up front to fix handling issues, and by 1986, the LM002 made its debut at the Brussels Auto Show, immediately earning the "Rambo Lambo" nickname.
-While it never saw action in the military, it became a civilian luxury truck with full leather interiors, air conditioning, and even roof-mounted premium audio controls.
+Originally conceived for military use, the LM002 evolved from the rear-engine Cheetah and LM001 prototypes.
+Lamborghini re-engineered the chassis, moved the engine to the front, and debuted the final design at the 1986 Brussels Auto Show.
+Though it never saw combat, the LM002 offered civilian luxuries like full leather interiors, air conditioning, and roof-mounted audio controls.

 Read more